-That said, there’s still shopping to be done.
-With both of my kids heading to out-of-state universities this month, my list is impacted by having a freshman living in a dorm while my senior will be in an apartment.
-There are plenty of great checklists for what students need, but here are 12 must-have essentials this parent thinks are worth considering.
+That said, there’s shopping to be done!
+With both of my kids in out-of-state universities, I have to meet the needs of a freshman living in a dorm, while my senior lives in an apartment.
+There are plenty of great checklists for what college students need, but here are 15 must-have essentials this parent thinks are worth considering.

-If there is a 2020 way to show school spirit, this is it.
+If there is a 2021 way to show school spirit, this is it.
 These masks are made of 100% polyester and are machine-washable.
-Better yet, they're available in a variety of university logos and a two-pack is just under $20.
+Better yet, they're available in a variety of university logos at just $13.

-I’m sending each of my kids with a box of disposable masks too.
-It'll be good for them to have a stash in their dorm rooms for visitors or to use when their cloth ones aren’t clean.
-These are $20 for a pack of 50 and have some rave reviews on Amazon.
+I’m sending each of my kids with a box of disposable masks, too.
+It'll be good for them to have a stash in their dorm rooms to use as needed.
+These are $6 for a pack of 50 and have some rave reviews on Amazon.

-In these pandemic times, a forehead thermometer should be part of every college kid’s first aid kit.
-This one, for $39, is currently an Amazon bestseller with over 300 verified five-star reviews.
+Even outside of pandemic times, a forehead thermometer should be part of every college kid’s first aid kit.
+This one, for $18, is currently an Amazon top seller with over 3,000 verified five-star reviews.

-With so many colleges now offering online courses, students will be spending even more time in front of their screens this year.
+Between online courses and writing papers, students will be spending even more time in front of their screens.
 Blue light glasses are a must for reducing eye strain and headaches.
 We love the well-made and stylish variety from Pixel Eyewear, which range from $75 to $95.

 A water bottle is the one accessory that both of my kids carry with them wherever they go and it’s hard to beat the quality and durability of the Hydro Flask.
 With the My Hydro line, you can customize everything from cap size to the color and strap.